Indigenous peoples of the Great Basin: History

 The oldest known petroglyphs in North America are in the Great Basin.
 Near the banks of Winnemucca Lake in Nevada, this rock art dates between 10,500 and 14,800 years ago.

 Archaeologists called the local period 9,000 BCE to 400 CE the Great Basin Desert Archaic Period.
 This was followed by the time of the Fremont culture, who were hunter-gatherers and agriculturalists.
 Numic language-speakers, ancestors of today's Western Shoshone and both Northern Paiute people and Southern Paiute people entered the region around the 14th century CE.

-The first Europeans to reach the area was the Spanish Domínguez–Escalante expedition, who passed far from present day Delta, Utah in 1776.
+The first Europeans to document their encounters with Native groups in the Great Basin was Juan María Antonio de Rivera's expedition in 1765.
+Rivera led two expeditions from Santa Fe that year, the first departing sometime in June.
+Rivera's party camped with Paiutes on the Dolores River in July, and returned to Santa Fe for supplies.
+His second expedition departed Santa Fe in late September and went considerably farther, crossing the Colorado just south of present-day Moab, Utah.
+Rivera's diaries greatly influenced the Domínguez–Escalante expedition, which set off 11 years later in 1776 and passed far from present day Delta, Utah.
 Great Basin settlement was relatively free of non-Native settlers until the first Mormon settlers arrived in 1847.
 Within ten years, the first Indian reservation was established, in order to assimilate the native population.
 The Goshute Reservation was created in 1863.
 The attempted acculturation process included sending children to Indian schools and limiting the landbases and resources of the reservations.

 Because their contact with European-Americans and African-Americans occurred comparatively late, Great Basin tribes maintain their religion and culture and were leading proponents of 19th century cultural and religious renewals.
 Two Paiute prophets, Wodziwob and Wovoka, introduced the Ghost Dance in a ceremony to commune with departed loved ones and bring renewal of buffalo herds and precontact lifeways.
 The Ute Bear Dance emerged on the Great Basin.
 The Sun Dance and Peyote religion flourished in the Great Basin, as well.

 In 1930, the Ely Shoshone Reservation was established, followed by the Duckwater Indian Reservation in 1940.

 Conditions for the Native American population of the Great Basin were erratic throughout the 20th century.
 Economic improvement emerged as a result of President Franklin Roosevelt's Indian New Deal in the 1930s, while activism and legal victories in the 1970s have improved conditions significantly.
-Nevertheless, the communities continue to struggle against chronic poverty and all of the resulting problems: unemployment; substance abuse; and high suicide rates.
+Nevertheless, the communities struggled against with poverty and low unemployment.

 Today self-determination, beginning with the 1975 passage of the Indian Self-determination and Education Assistance Act, has enabled Great Basin tribes to develop economic opportunities for their members.